intrig-unicamp/macsad/README.md

 MACSAD
 ==========
-To setup and run MACSAD on a Ubuntu 14.0, follow steps as below.
+Follow the steps below to setup and run MACSAD on a Ubuntu 14.0.

 # Part 1
 ---
 ##ODP:

-MACSAD uses ODP as the hardware acceleration plane.
-Clone the ODP project outside of the MACSAD repo(any directory of your choice) and compile.
+MACSAD uses ODP for forwarding plane developement.
+Clone the ODP git project in any directory of your choice and compile.

 - `git clone https://git.linaro.org/lng/odp.git`
 - `cd odp`